Morton’s Neuroma Symptoms

-The nature of the pain caused by Morton’s neuroma can vary widely amongst patients.
-Some patients describe shooting pains from the ball of the foot through the toes , while others describe the sensation of having a stone in their hoe, or walking on a razor blade.
+Morton's neuroma symptoms can vary widely amongst patients.
+Some patients describe shooting pains from the ball of the foot through the toes, while others describe the sensation of having a stone in their shoe, or walking on a razor blade.
 Pain may not always be constant, Morton’s neuroma pain can be intermittent and disappear as quickly as it came.

 Symptoms are often aggravated by wearing tight-fitting shoes, prolonged weight bearing and walking on uneven terrain or even cobbled streets.
 Removing the foot from the shoe can often relieve neuroma pain.